-The information required to determine whether a customer (or its beneficial owner) is a PEP can be obtained either from the customer himself (e.g. by completing a standardised self-declaration as to his/her status andor, to the extent which may be applicable, that of hisits beneficial ownerowners) or by using reliable electronic databases to screen their customer database.
+i.
+The information required to determine whether a customer (or its beneficial owner) is a PEP can be obtained either from the customer (e.g. by completing a standardised self-declaration as to his/her status or, to the extent which may be applicable, that of its beneficial owners) or by using reliable electronic databases to screen their customer database.

-However, where a licensee relies on the customer to disclose and declare whether he is a PEP or otherwisedetermine the latter's PEP status, the licensee is required to (a) provide the customer with guidance as to what is meant by a PEP, including by providing him with a definition of the said term; and (b) confirm on a risk sensitive basis the information so obtained.
+However, where a licensee relies on the customer to determine the latter's PEP status, the licensee is required to (a) provide the customer with guidance as to what is meant by a PEP, including by providing a definition of the said term; and (b) confirm on a risk sensitive basis the information so obtained.